Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

    npm run dev
    ```

-   On the second terminal, run the following commands:
+   In the second terminal, run the following commands:

    ```
    cd backend
    npm install
    node server.js
    ```

 5. The website can be accessed at http://localhost:5173/.

 ## Features